 joseph.murray@gallaudet.edu

-Erin Moriarty is Assistant Professor ASL and Deaf Studies at Gallaudet University in Washington, D.C., and a Research Fellow at Heriot-Watt University in Edinburgh with the MobileDeaf project.
-Her current research project focuses on deaf tourist mobilities and translanguaging in Bali, Indonesia.
-Her specializations include Deaf Studies, linguistic ethnography, translanguaging, and tourism.
+Erin Moriarty is Assistant Professor the University of Virginia.
+An ethnographer with extensive fieldwork experience in Cambodia and Indonesia, her work examines language use, translanguaging, sign language documentation and the socio-cultural dynamics within deaf communities.
 On Saturday evenings, she is often at someone’s dining room table, playing a heated game of Exploding Kittens.
 Or, Pandemic, but lately, she’s been losing, so the world would be in a bit of a pickle if she was an infectious diseases specialist in real life!

 erin.moriarty.harrelson@gallaudet.edu